 What’s In A Credit Report?

-- Personal information.
-Your name, birthdate, address, employer information, and Social Insurance Number (SIN) will be included in your credit report.
+• Personal Information.
+Your name, birthdate, address, employer information, and Social Insurance Number (SIN).

-- Public records.
-If you’ve filed for bankruptcy, have a tax lien on record, or have been part of any court judgments, these could negatively impact your credit scores.
+• Public Records.
+If you’ve filed for bankruptcy, have a tax lien on record, or have been part of any court judgments, these will be noted on your report and could negatively impact your credit scores.

-- Credit inquiry.
+• Credit Inquiries.
 When you apply for a loan or credit product, the lender will pull your credit report.
-This is known as a “hard pull” or “hard inquiry” and may negatively affect your credit scores, especially if you apply for too many loans within a short period of time.
+This is known as a “hard pull” or “hard inquiry” and may negatively affect your credit scores, especially if you apply for too many loans within a short period.

 Types Of Errors You Can Find On Your Credit Report